Cleveleys bus station

 Cleveleys bus station is located on Rough Lea Road in Cleveleys, Lancashire, England.
-Built in 1932, and serving several local towns, the station has four stands.
+Built in 1932, and serving several local towns, the station has five stands.

 History

 The station was built by Thornton Cleveleys Urban District in 1932, and was used by Ribble Motor Services buses initially.
 Blackpool Corporation buses began serving it in 1940.

 In 2024, a mural with a Star Wars theme was unveiled inside the station, after nearby Cleveleys beach was used as a location for the American television series Andor.
 Christian Fenn was the artist.

 The station was refurbished in 2012.

 Services

-Blackpool Transport's Blackpool-bound routes 7 and 7A and Transpora's routes 24 (Fleetwood and Blackpool via Poulton-le-Fylde), 568 and 660 serve the bus station.
+Blackpool Transport's Blackpool-bound routes 5, 7 and 7A, Transpora's routes 24 (Fleetwood and Blackpool via Poulton-le-Fylde), 568 and 660 serve the bus station.

-Stagecoach Cumbria & North Lancashire's route 84 passes along Rough Lea Road, in front of the station, but does not stop there.